sunnypawat/network-II-slicing-security/README.md

 By integrating with ComNetsEmu, this project provides an emulated platform to experiment with slice management, policy enforcement, and resource allocation in a safe and controlled environment—ideal for research, education, and prototyping secure network architectures.
 ## Getting Started
-In order to get started, follow these steps!
+To get started, follow these steps!
 ### Prerequisites
 Our software is developed with ComNetsEmu.
 For more detailed information about ComNetsEmu, please visit here.